by Bill Harvey, Chairman & Co-Founder, Research Measurement Technologies

 In 1972, Dr. Timothy Joyce and I began collaboration on the development of a holistic psychographic system.
 We were frustrated by the profusion of psychographic systems people were creating for use in advertising planning.
 I had just come from BRI where I’d helped develop a psychographic system based on product benefit segmentation.
 VALS had an excellent system.
 We wanted a system of systems, one to include all.

-It is our thought that, while probably imperfect and even better science can develop from this, at the moment DriverTags hold one of the needed keys to crossmedia tactical ROI optimization.
+It is our thought that, while probably imperfect and even better science can develop from this, at the moment Value Signals hold one of the needed keys to crossmedia tactical ROI optimization.
 Why?
 Because:

-1. The same DriverTags can be used to describe nuanced attributes of all four forces (MEDIA, CREATIVE, PRODUCT, and INDIVIDUAL) in a programmatic ROI optimizer; enabling matching of ads into contexts and addressed to individuals not only based on purchase propensities and all other considerations, but also based upon the creative communication to individuals which lies at the heart of the advertising and marketing process.
+- The same Value Signals can be used to describe nuanced attributes of all four forces (MEDIA, CREATIVE, PRODUCT, and INDIVIDUAL) in a programmatic ROI optimizer; enabling matching of ads into contexts and addressed to individuals not only based on purchase propensities and all other considerations, but also based upon the creative communication to individuals which lies at the heart of the advertising and marketing process.

 To simplify and summarize, use of psychological tags is the practical solution to reducing the complexity of ROI optimization.
 There will still be many media options to consider and a wealth of other variables, but at least we will have a handle – the same handle – on the individual and the creative, as well as the program context and the product image.
 This reduces a chaotic problem to a manageable one.